y-scope/yscope-log-viewer/docs/src/dev-guide/coding-guidelines.md

 }, [exportProgress]);
 ```

-*Non-reactive access* - when the value should not trigger re-renders or hook re-runs:
+*Non-reactive access* - when the value should not trigger re-renders or hook re-runs,
+typically for one-time reads:

 ```{code-block} ts
 :caption: Example: Log export store value access - non-reactive